Efficiency of black hole formation via collisions in stellar systems: An analysis of data from simulations and observations: Introduction

-In this paper, we aim for a more systematic investigation of the same relation presented in \citet{Vergara2023}, presenting and comparing simulation results from different investigations in terms of the ratio $M_{\mathrm{i}}/M_{\mathrm{crit}}$ and the growth of the most massive object.
-Particularly, the set of simulations analyzed here includes different radial profiles, initial mass functions as well as models for stellar evolution, e.g. employing simulations such as \textsc{dragon II} \citep{Arca-Sedda2023a, Arca-Sedda2023b, Arca-Sedda2023c}, which are realistic simulations of \textsc{GCs}.

-We further also refine the comparison with observational data, including additional \textsc{NSCs}, improved age estimates as well as additional stellar systems such as \textsc{GCs} and \textsc{UCDs}.
+In this paper, we aim for a more systematic investigation of the same relation reported in \citet{Vergara2023}.
+We present and compare a range of simulation results from different investigations in terms of $M_{\mathrm{i}}/M_{\mathrm{crit}}$ values and the growth of the most massive object.
+In particular, the set of simulations analyzed here includes different radial profiles and initial mass functions, as well as models for stellar evolution; for instance, employing realistic simulations of \textsc{GCs}, such as \textsc{dragon II} \citep{Arca-Sedda2023a, Arca-Sedda2023b, Arca-Sedda2023c}.
+We also aim to further refine the comparison with observational data, including additional \textsc{NSCs}, improved age estimates, and additional stellar systems such as \textsc{GCs} and \textsc{UCDs}.

 The paper is organised as follows.
-Section 2 summarizes the methodology and data employed here.
+Section 2 summarizes the methodology and data employed.
 Section 3 shows the results of our analysis.
-Section 4 provides a summary of our conclusions drawn from this investigation.
+Section 4 provides a summary of conclusions drawn from our investigation.